StyXman/ayrton/README.md

         # even when we're actually running in another machine
         print (a)

-    # streams returns 3 streams: stdin, stdout
+    # streams returns 3 streams: stdin, stdout, stderr
     (i, o, e)= streams
-    # notice that we must include the \n at the end so input
+    # notice that we must include the \n at the end so input() finishes
     # and that you must transmit bytes only, no strings
     i.write (b'bar\n')
     print (o.readlines ())